jianichen-jan/in_vitro_data_analysis/README.md

 This is the optional homework assignment for
 QBIO 481: Structural Bioinformatics from Atoms to Cells (Fall 2023)

+The original code is courtesy of Tsu Pei Chiu from this [repository](https://github.com/TsuPeiChiu/QBIO481).

 ## High-throughput binding assays

 ## _in vitro_ experiments SELEX-seq and PBM